jifrivly/jifrivly/README.md

 I'm Sayyid Muhammed Hasan Jifri a Full Stack Web Developer.

 - 🔭 I’m currently working
-  - as a :computer: Software Engineer at [Vuelogix](https://www.vuelogix.com/) an IOT company
+  - as a :computer: Software Engineer at [Factweavers](https://factweavers.com/) a Leading Big Data Solutions Company
-  - freelancer
 - 🌱 I’m currently learning
   - Deep diving into NodeJS
   - Design patterns of Angular and NodeJS
   - GraphQL
   - DevOps Tools
+- ☑️ Previously worked
+  - as a :computer: Software Engineer at [Vuelogix](https://www.vuelogix.com/) an IOT company
+  - as a freelancer

 :mailbox: Reach me out!